This article describes how the Workflow Management feature works and how to use it.

 In this article:

+The Workflow Management feature activates a workflow process where all publishes to the Prod require approval.
+Users without permission to publish to Prod can submit a publish request to Prod for approval by users with permission to publish to Prod.
+If approved, the changes will go to Prod, otherwise no publish occurs.
 While a version is pending approval, only approvers will be able to save changes to it.
 For this reason it is important for submitters to always perform a Save as when publishing to Prod.

-To enable Workflow Management for your profile:
+Use the following steps to enable Workflow Management for your profile:

-To adjust user permissions for a submitter:
+Use the following steps to adjust user permissions for a submitter:

-To adjust user permissions for an approver:
+Use the following steps to adjust user permissions for an approver:

-To submit a request to publish to Prod:
+A submitter uses the following steps to submit a request to publish to Prod:

-To approve or decline the publish request:
+Use the following steps to approve or decline a publish request: